katholiek-onderwijs-vlaanderen/sri4node/README.md

 The function must return a [Q promise][kriskowal-q].
 When the URL parameter was applied to the query object, then the promise should `resolve()`.
-If one query function rejects it's promise, the client received 404 Not Found and all error objects by all rejecting `query` functions in the body.
+If one query function rejects its promise, the client received 404 Not Found and all error objects by all rejecting `query` functions in the body.
 It should reject with one or an array of error objects that correspond to the [SRI definition][sri-error].
 Mind you that *path* does not makes sense for errors on URL parameters, so it is ommited.